-Public Safety Power Shutoffs Are Coming
+Public Safety Power Shutoffs are the New Normal

 What would you do if you lost power to your home over the next 2 days?
 Would the food in your refrigerator still be safe to eat?
 Would you have the ability to communicate or know what is going on outside without Wi-Fi, charged cellphones or your TV?
 Can you rely on your security system or cameras to keep you safe?
 Would the temperature inside your home be bearable?